mid2SUPAERO/LaTOM/src/environment_setup.md

 At this point you have obtained all the required source code and you can proceed with the configuration and installation steps.

-#### Configuration and installation
+#### 2.3 Configuration and installation

-First, move back to the directory ```~/CoinIpopt``` and create a separate folder where the compiled code will be placed.
-Then move in the newely created directory:
+Move back to the directory ```~/CoinIpopt``` and create a separate folder where the compiled code will be placed.
+Then enter the newely created directory:

 ```
 $ mkdir build